 - Interior courtesy light

 The revolutionary design of this handgun safe is the ideal choice for a home or a business looking for added security.
-It simply fulfills its purpose, to give easy access to a firearm in an emergency and to keep the firearm safely out of the reach of children or intruders.
+It simply fulfills its purpose, to give easy access to a firearm in an emergency and to keep the firearm safely out of the reach of children or intruders and is one of the top rated gun safes.

 With new gun laws being added and being proposed, gun storage cabinets have become a must have.
 They are essential to keep your firearms and accessories out of people’s reach, especially if you have kids at home.
 This is a sturdy gun cabinet that serves its purpose – it is not a gun safety option, it is a good storage cabinet.

-The design of this cabinet provides plenty of space inside for guns of 52” in length, 8 rifles easily fit in the standing space.
+The design of this cabinet provides plenty of space inside for guns of 52” in length, 8 rifles easily fit in the standing space so it makes the ideal small rifle safe.
 The removable steel shelf provides excellent storage space for all your gun accessories, handguns and ammunition.

 - Space for eight rifles or shotguns up to 52” tall